 This course is designed to provide the student with the fundamental knowledge and skills of Computer Aided Design Manufacturing using various CAD/CAM software packages as they relate to Machine Tool Technology.
+Two hours lecture and four hours laboratory.

 MST-2913 Special Problem 3